 Visit Beaver Creek

 Want a smaller alpine experience?
 Check out Beaver Creek!
 While you may not have quite as much at your fingertips, it is all very accessible.
 There are plenty of restaurants with outdoor patios.
-The lifts open June 19.
+The lifts are open.
 And, any of the tour companies will pick you up at your hotel to do any of the many things available in Vail and throughout Eagle County.

 Play at Epic Discovery

 Visit Epic Discovery Vail.
-Gondola One and Eagle Bahn Gondola will once again take you to the top of Vail Mountain starting June 17, 2022.
+Gondola One and Eagle Bahn Gondola will once again take you to the top of Vail Mountain startin.
 Following a reduced operating footprint last summer, guests can look forward to more activities on tap at on Vail Mountain for the upcoming summer season.
-Epic Discovery summer operations including the Forest Flyer Mountain Coaster, Eagle’s Nest Tubing and Gore Creek Mini Golf should all be open.
+Epic Discovery summer operations including the Forest Flyer Mountain Coaster, Eagle’s Nest Tubing and Gore Creek Mini Golf, which should all be open.

 Fly Fish